lhtin/You-Dont-Know-JS/up & going/ch2.md

 In the previous chapter, I introduced the basic building blocks of programming, such as variables, loops, conditionals, and functions.
 Of course, all the code shown has been in JavaScript.
 But in this chapter, we want to focus specifically on things you need to know about JavaScript to get up and going as a JS developer.

-We will introduce quite a few concepts in this chapter that will not be fully explored until subsequent *YDKJS* books.
-You can think of this chapter as an overview of the topics covered in detail throughout the rest of this series.
+We will introduce quite a few concepts in this chapter that will not be fully explored until subsequent *YDKJS* books. __You can think of this chapter as an overview of the topics covered in detail throughout the rest of this series.__

 Especially if you're new to JavaScript, you should expect to spend quite a bit of time reviewing the concepts and code examples here multiple times.
-Any good foundation is laid brick by brick, so don't expect that you'll immediately understand it all the first pass through.
+Any good foundation is __laid brick by brick__(砌墙), so don't expect that you'll immediately understand it all the first pass through.

 Your journey to deeply learn JavaScript starts here.